daoudomardz/omnipay-paytabs/README.md

 }
 ```

-Create Tokenization Profile for Customers
+Create Tokenization Profile for Customers:
 ```php
 // You need to pass all the same parameters used for create pay page, in addition to the following fields